MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/configure-legacy-on-premises-public-folders-for-a-hybrid-deployment-exchange-2013-help.md

 ## Step 1: What do you need to know before you begin?

-1. These instructions assume that you have used the Hybrid Configuration Wizard to configure and synchronize your on-premises and Exchange Online environments and that the DNS records used for most users’ AutoDiscover references an on-premises end-point.
+1. These instructions assume that you have used the Hybrid Configuration Wizard to configure and synchronize your on-premises and Exchange Online environments, and that the DNS records that are used for the Autodiscover service for most users reference an on-premises end point.
 For more information, see [Hybrid Configuration wizard](https://technet.microsoft.com/en-us/library/hh529921\(v=exchg.150\)).

 2. These instructions assume that Outlook Anywhere is enabled and functional on the on-premises legacy Exchange server(s).
 For information on how to enable Outlook Anywhere, see [Outlook Anywhere](outlook-anywhere-exchange-2013-help.md).